aliawaleed/Introduction-to-Interactive-Media/Final Project/README.md

 - When you start playing the game:
   * random ingredients start to descend from above
-  * bottom bun movement is controlled by the mouse, moving sideways
+  * you can control the movement of the bottom bun using the mouse
-  * when an ingredient lays on the bottom bun:
+  * when an ingredient lays on the bottom bun or another ingredient:
     - it sticks to it
     - the number displayed in the order decreases